 When you open the curtains (for example) allow yourself to be completely mindful.
 Take that moment, those few seconds, to be completely mindful—the same with turning the door handle or having a shower.
 Make those your mindful moments.

 Every day you perform these simple tasks, so use them as mindful reminders.
-Through a process of repetition you will train your brain to naturally be mindful at those moments.
+Through a process of repetition you will train your brain to naturally be conscious at those moments.
 The process will soon become automatic.
 Then, you’ll have mindful moments without even having to try.

 Everyone loves a good listener, right?
 But even better than a good listener is a mindful listener.

 Most of us are highly influenced by the things we hear.
 It can be quite easy to become irritated when someone says something thoughtless, for instance.
-But when you practice mindful listening you stop being affected by words.
+But when you practice this mindful listening exercise you stop being affected by words.

 And if you’re not a musician, hey, no sweat, just put a piece of relaxing music on and listen to it mindfully.
 You’ll find this supremely tranquil.